GreeningLab/Respite/README.md

 # Respite
-An R shiny web app for streamlining respiromentry analysis in R.
+An R shiny web app for streamlining respirometry analysis in R.
 *Respite* loads raw respirometry data, automatically segments it, and allows you to select a stable segment from which produce a trend plot and equation.

 ![](./screenshot.png)